HandiRack Universal Inflatable Vehicle Roof Rack

 Features

-• YOUR HAUL MADE EASIER: A smart roof rack to transport your gear and luggage.
+• YOUR HAUL MADE EASIER: A smart roof rack to transport your gear.
 Ideal kayak rack for cars and SUVs.
-Transport canoes, paddle boards, surfboards, snowboards safely and securely on this car roof rack.
+Transport canoes, paddle boards, surfboards, snowboards, skis safely and securely on this car roof rack.
+175lbs load capacity.
+Great alternative to foam blocks for surfing trips.

-• QUICK AND EASY TO INSTALL: This neat kayak roof rack takes just minutes to fit with no tools required.
+• QUICK AND EASY TO INSTALL: This neat kayak roof rack carrier mounts in just minutes with no tools required.
 The video demonstrates how the soft roof rack is installed and secured.
 Includes 5 metal 'D' ring anchor points.

 • THOUGHTFUL DESIGN: A handy inflatable roof rack for cars without rails, with rails and panoramic roofs.
-Aero design reduces vibrations and wind noise.
+Aero design pads reduce vibrations and wind noise.
 Portable and easily removable.
 Do not leave on vehicle when not in use.

-• READY TO USE OUT OF THE BOX: Everything that you need is included; 2 x HandiRack twin tubes, 1 x HandiPump, 2 x 10ft tie-downs, 2 x 11ft Bow and Stern Lines, drawstring storage bag and User Manual.
+• READY TO USE OUT OF THE BOX: Everything that you need is included; 2 x HandiRack twin tubes, 1 x HandiPump, 2 x 10ft tie-down straps, 2 x 11ft Bow and Stern Lines, drawstring storage bag and User Manual.
 Backed by a 1 year guarantee against manufacturing defect.

 Buy From Amazon